 18. screens

 Many screens of computers, smartphones, cameras and televisions are made of liquid crystals constructed.
 The crystals of the so-called LCD displays (abbreviation for Liquid Crystal Display) often consist of animal Cholesterol.
-Accordingly, screens are also among the things that are surprising to many, but are not compatible with the basic idea of veganism.
+Accordingly, screens are also among the things that are surprising for many, but not compatible with the basic idea of veganism.

 19. tattoos